dthysdin/QSFP28_Mezzanine/README.md

 This is the main repository of the QSFP28 Mezzanine card used for high speed communication.
 The schematic and layout document can be found [here](./[v01]/QSFP28_Mezzanine.pdf).
-The PCB design is available by request and the manufacturer information is coming soon...

 ## Specifications

 This Mezzanine is designed to work with any FPGA carrier board compatible with ANSI/VITA 57.4 FPGA Mezzanine Card Plus (FMCP).